Sup2point0/integrity/guides/integrals/collections/int-int.md

 > *Yo, it’s just straight-up inverse product rule!*

 Often used as a shorthand for [straight-up layer cake](#straight-up-layer-cake).
-Refers more generally to an integrand where one method can be applied exactly.
+More generally, it refers to an integrand where one method can be applied exactly.

 For instance, “straight-up inverse chain rule”: